fullstackreact/30-days-of-react/day-03/post.md

 ## Customize components

-Component reusability in React is only possible because of props, a feature that allows you to pass data into components.
+Component reusability is only possible with props, a feature that allows you to pass data into components.

-Using props to pass data to a component is like passing arguments to a function.
-You can pass any type or number of JavaScript values via props, and use those values to customize the content, appearance, functionality, and other aspects of the component.
+Like arguments for JavaScript functions, props allow React components to accept data and use it to customize the content, appearance, functionality, and other aspects of the component.

 The syntax for setting props in React is similar to setting attributes in HTML.